After the Senate trial, will Donald Trump face criminal charges? | ExBulletin

 And although Biden has vowed to be reconciled with the Republicans, it would be highly unlikely that he would interfere in criminal prosecution anyway.

-Many Trump critics are thrilled at the possibility that the 74-year-old could be charged, including “Rise and Resist” activists who called for his jail time during a protest in New York in January.
+Many Trump critics are thrilled at the possibility of the 74-year-old being indicted, including “Rise and Resist” activists who called for his jail time during a protest in New York in January.

 However, prosecutors, aware of the volatility of the American political climate, might think twice before prosecuting him, several lawyers told AFP.

-“I don’t think anybody’s going to jump on it,” said Daniel Richman, former prosecutor and law professor at Columbia University.
+“I don’t think anyone is going to jump on it,” said Daniel Richman, a former prosecutor and law professor at Columbia University.

 “The last thing you want is the process to be used or seen as just another tool in a political operation.”